 In respect of 6.11(a) above, a specified mark should be set following consultation with the subject tutors and the Senior Tutor.
 The mark should be set at an appropriate level, taking account of the student's ability and aptitude.
 Enough time must be allowed to enable the student to prepare adequately for the special collection or collections.
 These should be set and marked by two external assessors (i.e. from outside Magdalen) appointed by the Senior Tutor (after taking advice from the relevant tutors).
 Assessors will be instructed to set a paper that is, in terms of level and content, appropriate for the candidate in question.
-As far as possible, the assessors should not be informed of the identity of the candidate or of the circumstances of the case; however, they should be told of the stage in the course that the student has reached and instructed to take this into account when deciding on an appropriate mark.
+As far as possible, the assessors should not be informed of the identity of the stage in the course that the student has reached and instructed to take this into account when deciding on an appropriate mark.
 Double blind marking will be used if possible.
 If the marks are discrepant, the College will accept the mark more favourable to the student.
 The collection should be sat in appropriate circumstances, with due safeguards against noise and disruption, and should be properly invigilated.